 There are two Aloe 'Lavender Star' hybrids.
-The improved Aloe 'Lavender Star II' was released in 2019, and according to the breeder Kelly Griffin, it is much more aloe mite resistant.
+The improved Aloe 'Lavender Star II' was released in 2019, and according to breeder Kelly Griffin, it is much more resistant to aloe mite.

 Scientific Name